RedisGrafana/redis-camera-ai/README.md

 ## Start Camera

 Copy script `edge-camera.py` to IoT or any device with camera.
-Run script with specifing Redis URL, number of frames per second and rotate camera if required.
+Run script by specifying Redis URL, number of frames per second and rotate camera if required.

 ```
 python3 camera.py -u redis://redis:6379 --fps 6 --rotate-90-clockwise true